Skip to main content

 • Yellow tag — no fallback set.
 If the variable can't resolve, the email sends with a blank value.

 Click any variable tag to set or change its fallback.
-Use Preview as... to verify variables resolve correctly before enabling.
+Use Preview to verify variables resolve correctly before enabling.
 Missing variables display as red "Undefined" with a warning banner.

 Email signatures